 As a rule, always choose to see the transactions stated in euros - the local currency..
 Dynamic Currency Conversion (DCC) almost always comes with high fees and poor exchange rates, so avoid it altogether.

 To simplify your cash exchange, check out Wise.
 Wise works differently than banks, which means you can transfer money quickly and securely, paying only a reasonable flat fee.
-Even if you don’t have a bank account in Portugal, if your friend or family member does, you can easily transfer money to their account via Wise.
+Even if you don’t have a bank account in Portugal, if your friend or family member does, you can easily send money to Portugal to their account via Wise.
 Wise even offers a borderless multi-currency account with a debit card and zero monthly fees.
 You can keep money in dozens of currencies and convert at an opportune time, then use the card as a local whenever you see fit.

 Traveling abroad can be complicated.
 Managing your money shouldn’t be.
 With a bit of advanced research, you can navigate ATMs and exchange fees in Portugal, and avoid fees and pitfalls.